 The two-man horse costume arrives about a week before the Christmas assembly.
 ‘Gator and Noah quickly coordinate the movements of the horse, now named Bunny.
 They have no problem with the close quarters of the outfit.
 They treat it like a football drill.
 We have been rehearsing the episode for more than a week.
-Adding horse antics and pranks will enhance the liveliness of the performance.
-We keep to the script, which all the actors have memorized well and practiced without the added humor.
+The added horse antics and pranks enhances the liveliness of the whole performance.
+We keep to the script, which all the actors have memorized and practiced before the improvised humor.
 We have a week to make it come alive.
 The non-actors are split into the chorus and the stage crew.
-The chorus already knows the Christmas carols as they are standards.
+The chorus already knows the standard Christmas carols.
 I spend time playing the music for them and rehearsing their singing.
 Everyone sings very well.

 The first day with the live Bunny character turns into utter chaos.
 “Gator is learning his marks but quickly decides there are many chances to improvise.
-‘Gator choreographes his entrance at the beginning of the play, trotting onstage with the Laura character on his back, rearing up and kicking as if he is a bucking bronco.
+‘Gator choreographs his entrance at the beginning of the play, trotting onstage with the Laura character on his back, rearing up and kicking as if he is a bucking bronco.
 He starts biting the boys on the butt and nuzzling the girls.
 Noah starts kicking Mr. Oleson and even Charles Ingalls whenever they aren’t looking.
-Their nervous anticipation of these attacks creates a great humorous tension.
+Their nervous anticipation of these attacks creates great humorous tension.
 I suggest the girls carry apples to fend off Bunny; ‘Gator made a great show of chomping the apples, even passing one to Noah who masticates the fruit and drops it out the back of the horse costume.
 I assign Neil, a non-actor, to run on stage and sweep up the horse manure.
 The new character has no lines but he’s a natural ham, adding to the comic chaos as he cleans up the ‘stinky’ droppings.